October Birthstones: Opal and Tourmaline

 • Ancient Egyptians believed the range of colors was caused by the gem’s long journey from the center of the Earth, at which time it passed over a rainbow.

-• It has long been associated with friendship and those who wore it would have long-lasting relationships.
+• It has long been associated with friendship, and said that those who wore it would have long-lasting relationships.

 • Black tourmaline is thought to bring about confidence; pink is associated with compassion; green is believed to promote courage and strength.